-Licensed Marriage & Family Therapist · Navy / USMC Veteran
+Licensed Marriage & Family Therapist · Navy Veteran · FMF Combat Corpsman

-Clinical care, built on a combat medic's discipline.
+Clinical care, built on a combat corpsman's discipline.

-I am Randy Wynglass — a former U.S. Navy and U.S. Marine Corps combat medic, now a California-licensed psychotherapist with fourteen years of clinical experience.
+I am Randy Wynglass — a U.S. Navy Veteran who served as a Fleet Marine Force (FMF) Combat Corpsman embedded with Marine Infantry Units from 2006 to 2011, now a psychotherapist licensed in California and Florida with fourteen years of clinical experience.
 The same instinct that ran toward emergencies in service now sits with patients in the slower, more careful work of repair.

 Randy WynglassLMFT · California